 - Wikipedia Public Domain Image Resources

-- Wikimedia Commons: media repository of over 22 million files of public domain and freely-licenced educational media content
+- Wikimedia Commons: media repository of over 22 million files of public domain and freely licensed educational media content

 - National Science Digital Library: high-quality online educational resources in Science, Technology, Engineering and Mathematics

-- Flickr Creative Commons: images available under Creative Commons licencing
+- Flickr Creative Commons: images available under the Creative Commons licence

 - http://www.designskilz.com/free-photos/: 30+ websites to free photos

 - Dreamstime: high-quality, royalty-free images available for download for as low as 23 cents/image or free